Satyajit Ray: The Apu years (1950–1959)

 Ray's international career started in earnest after the success of his next film, the second in The Apu Trilogy, Aparajito (1956) (The Unvanquished).
 This film depicts the eternal struggle between the ambitions of a young man, Apu, and the mother who loves him.
 Upon release, Aparajito won the Golden Lion at the Venice Film Festival, bringing Ray considerable acclaim.
-In a retrospective review, Edward Guthmann of the San Francisco Chronicle praised Ray for his ability to capture emotions, and blend music with storytelling to create a "flawless" picture.
+In a retrospective review, Edward Guthmann of the San Francisco Chronicle praised Ray for his ability to capture emotions and blend music with storytelling to create a "flawless" picture.
 Critics such as Mrinal Sen and Ritwik Ghatak rank it higher than Ray's first film.

 Ray directed and released two other films in 1958: the comic Parash Pathar (The Philosopher's Stone), and Jalsaghar (The Music Room), a film about the decadence of the Zamindars, considered one of his most important works.
-Timeout magazine gave Jalsaghar a positive review, describing it as "slow, rapt and hypnotic".
+Time Out magazine gave Jalsaghar a positive review, describing it as "slow, rapt and hypnotic".